theKashey/faste/README.md

  - `phase` - returns the current phase
- - `instance` - returns the current internal state
+ - `instance` - returns the current internal state.

  - `destroy` - exits the current state, terminates all hooks, and stops machine.